ajrcarey/pdfium-render/README.md

 ## What's new

+Version 0.8.4 improves the calculation of the pixel dimensions of rendered pages, thanks to an excellent contribution from <https://github.com/slawekkolodziej>.
+This corrects a small bug that could sometimes result in rendered bitmaps differing by one pixel from their expected sizes.

 Version 0.8.3 adds the `PdfFonts` collection for loading new fonts into a `PdfDocument`, the `PdfDocument::fonts()` and `PdfDocument::fonts_mut()` accessor functions for accessing the collection, and the `PdfFontToken` struct.
 All font constructor functions previously in